Air Force Administrative Enlisted Job Categories

 The Air Force offers two enlistment options for new recruits.
 The first one is "guaranteed job," where the applicant has a specific job guaranteed in their enlistment contract.
 The second option is the "guaranteed aptitude area," where applicants are guaranteed to receive a job in a specific aptitude area, but won't actually find out what the job is until they are in basic training.

-The following are the Air Force enlisted jobs which fall into the "Administrative" aptitude area.
+The following are the Air Force enlisted jobs that fall into the "Administrative" aptitude area.

 This is not an entry-level position.
 The duties of this job are similar to the civilian job of the same name; they look after the needs of passengers on Air Force flights.
 A top-secret Department of Defense security clearance is required, and a composite score of A-32 is required on the Armed Services Vocational Aptitude Battery (ASVAB) tests.